Alt-right: Use of humor and irony

 The alt-right makes strong use of humor and irony.
 As noted by Nagle, the alt-right's use of humor renders it difficult to tell "what political views were genuinely held and what were merely, as they used to say, for the lulz".
 By presenting an image which was much less threatening than that of earlier white nationalist groups, the alt-right was able to attract people who would be willing to visit its websites but who would not have considered attending neo-Nazi or KKK events.
 As noted by Hawley, "whereas older white nationalists came across as bitter, reactionary, and antisocial, much of the Alt-Right comes across as youthful, light-hearted, and jovial—even as it says the most abhorrent things about racial and religious minorities".
 Members of the alt-right sometimes mocked the earnestness and seriousness of earlier white nationalists such as William Pierce.

 Another of the tactics employed online by alt-rightists is to parody their leftist opponents.
 One American alt-rightist, for instance, created a Twitter account for a fictional individual whom they described as an "LGBTQ+ pansexual nonbinary POC transwoman" who was a "Journalist for BLM [Black Lives Matter].
 Always stayin woke".
 Alt-rightists also orchestrated pranks, again, to cause alarm among opponents.
 For instance, during the 2016 presidential campaign, alt-rightists presented claims that they were plotting to send representatives posing as officials to voting booths, where they would suppress ethnic minority turnout.
 There was no such plot, but press sources like Politico presented these claims as fact.
 This tendency toward trolling rendered it difficult for journalists to learn more about the alt-right, because any members they talked to were willing to deceive them for their own amusement.
 Nagle argued that the alt-right had inherited a transgressive style descending from the Marquis de Sade in the 18th century, but that with the alt-right this "the transgressive anti-moral style" reached "its final detachment from any egalitarian philosophy of the left or Christian morality of the right".
+Tait argued that many viewed alt-right content "for the politically transgressive content without embracing the political or philosophical vision of the alt-right."